Introduction to Time Blocking

 Key Takeaways

-- Time blocking is a productivity method where you schedule specific time periods for different tasks, creating a visual map of your day that reduces decision fatigue and improves focus.
+- Time blocking is a time management technique and time management strategy where you schedule specific time periods for different tasks, creating a visual map of your day that reduces decision fatigue and improves focus.

 - The science behind time blocking is rooted in how our brains work, including ultradian rhythms, reduced context switching, and the satisfaction of completing scheduled tasks.